aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 simultaneous chunk combinations.

 ## Subcommands
-* list-imports: List import maps.
+* list-imports: List imports, status and ownership information for an import job.
 * list-importfiles: List import files.
 These are typically created as part of creating an import job.
+You should run this command when you want to see the status of the import files e.g. what's being processed, error counts, etc.
 * dump-errors: Dump detailed info about importfiles that import errors.
 In the UI, you can only export the rows, this dump gets everything.
 * bulkdelete: Create a bulkdelete job from a query file.
 * delete: Delete imports (jobs) by name.